 - Flavorings - a mixture of vanilla and peppermint extracts and salt give these little candy cane cookies a great flavor.

 - Flour - Thickens the dough.
 Make sure you are measuring the flour correctly.

 - Toppings - White chocolate and candy canes add a delicious flair to each peppermint cookie.
 If candy canes are out of season, use crushed peppermint candies instead.

 How to Make Peppermint Snowball Cookies

 This peppermint snowball recipe is easy to make and tastes great.
 These Christmas cookies are the perfect treat to package and send across the miles.
-(Full printable recipe at the bottom of post.)

 - Mix the dough.
 Beat the softened butter and powdered sugar in a large bowl until creamy.
 Add egg and extracts and mix again.
 Slowly add flour and salt and continue mixing until a stiff dough forms.